No Highway: Aircraft types

+Avro Lancaster NX636 is shown as the RAF aircraft that returns Theodore Honey to his employer at Farnborough after C.A.T.O. refuse to carry him either further, or to return him back, to the United Kingdom.
+Management at the Royal Aircraft Establishment consider the RAF obliged to accept the risk of carrying a potentially unhinged person as part of their regular flying duties.

 Allusions/references to actual history, geography and current science

-Part of the novel is set in Canada (and in the Dominion of Newfoundland, which had not yet (in the year 1949) become a part of the Canada), which was very much "the Northern American land of dreams" for Shute—following his visit there in the 1930s aboard the dirigible R100.
+Part of the novel is set in Canada (and in the Dominion of Newfoundland which had not yet, in the year 1949, become a part of Canada), a country that was very much "the Northern American land of dreams" for Shute—following his visit there in the 1930s aboard the dirigible R100, on whose development he had worked as a member of the design team under Barnes Wallis.

-Shute's fictional account of a new airliner design being subject to mechanical failure due to metal fatigue after a certain number of flight cycles presaged the failures of the de Havilland Comet airliner just six years later.
-There are many parallels between the novel and the later real-life disasters.

 One observer has suggested that Shute may have been influenced in his description of the crash site by the 1946 crash at Hare Mountain (later Crash Hill), Newfoundland, of a Douglas C-54E which killed 39 people.

 Title

 The title is taken from The Wanderer by John Masefield which Shute quotes at the start of the book: